Ancient warfare: Balkans

 to spears and swords.
 Thracians shunned armor and greaves and fought as light as possible favoring mobility above all other traits and had excellent horsemen.

-The Dacian tribes, located on modern-day Romania and Moldova were part of the greater Thracian family of peoples.
-They established a highly militarized society and, during the periods when the tribes were united under one king (82–44 BC, 86–106) posed a major threat to the Roman provinces of Lower Danube.
+The Dacian tribes, located in modern-day Romania and Moldova, were part of the greater Thracian family of peoples.
+They established a highly militarized society and, during the periods when the tribes were united under one king (82–44 BC, 86–106 AD) posed a major threat to the Roman provinces of Lower Danube.
 Dacia was conquered and transformed into a Roman province in 106 after a long, hard war.

 Celtic

 Tribal warfare appears to have been a regular feature of Celtic societies.
 While epic literature depicts this as more of a sport focused on raids and hunting rather than organised territorial conquest, the historical record is more of tribes using warfare to exert political control and harass rivals, for economic advantage, and in some instances to conquer territory.

 The Celts were described by classical writers such as Strabo, Livy, Pausanias, and Florus as fighting like "wild beasts", and as hordes.
 Dionysius said that their "manner of fighting, being in large measure that of wild beasts and frenzied, was an erratic procedure, quite lacking in military science.
 Thus, at one moment they would raise their swords aloft and smite after the manner of wild boars, throwing the whole weight of their bodies into the blow like hewers of wood or men digging with mattocks, and again they would deliver crosswise blows aimed at no target as if they intended to cut to pieces the entire bodies of their adversaries, protective armour and all".
 Such descriptions have been challenged by contemporary historians.
 Caesar himself describes the Gauls as forming phalanxes (likely similar to the medieval shieldwall) and testudos in battle, and using spears as their main weapon, as opposed to swords.